Digital Dialogues

 Background

-Digital technology plays a big part in the everyday life of young people.
-It can have both a positive and a negative effect on them, with online activity being linked to poor mental health in children and adolescents.
-Despite that, there is very little guidance for mental health professionals on how to tackle this growing issue.
+Digital technology is a significant part of young people’s daily lives, influencing them in both positive and negative ways.
+Online activity has been linked to poor mental health in children and adolescents.
+However, mental health professionals have limited guidance on addressing this growing concern.

 Scoping survey findings